tonnytg/std-nodejs-rabbitmq/readme.md

 ### About
 We have here three containers:
-- RabbitMQ Server
+- RabbitMQ Server -> vai ficar ouvindo
-- Receiver
+- Receiver -> Vai bater no RabbitMQ e processar o que está na fila
-- Sender
+- Sender -> Vai enviar para fila os pedidos

 ### How to use